Myla DeLoatch is a seasoned facilitator and speaker.

 She has depth and breadth of knowledge in sales, negotiation, leadership development, customer service, communication, thinking skills, and professional image management.

 For over 20 years, she has guided behavioral change in thousands of individuals throughout the United States and across four continents.

 People frequently call upon Myla to help them foster stronger communication with their colleagues and customers.

 Throughout her career, she has worked with a range of organizations: AAA, American Electric Power, Hilton Hotels, NASA, Lidl, LinkedIn, Red Hat, Zippo, the US Department of Justice, the United States Army, The United Way, and others.

-Her success with career preparation and job placement opened the door for new personal opportunities that lead from education to corporate America and securing a position at Xerox.
+Her success with career preparation and job placement opened the door for new personal opportunities that led from education to corporate America and securing a position at Xerox.

 During her 15-year tenure with that organization, she won ten major sales achievement awards for her work in sales and sales leadership.
-It was at Xerox that Myla experienced the power of professional and personal development as she participated in countless training program, conducted sales development sessions, and lead work improvement teams.
+It was at Xerox that Myla experienced the power of professional and personal development as she participated in countless training programs, conducted sales development sessions, and led work improvement teams.

 Myla has since accepted contracts from a range of training companies taught at The George Washington University as an adjunct faculty member.

 Myla holds dual bachelor’s degrees in distributive education and the business of fashion from the University of Maryland, College Park.

 She is a Certified Speaking Professional (CSP), a designation awarded by the National Speakers Association.